-I was researching for car camera recently.
-Google “Recommend Dashcam” or “Popular Car camera” and 20 brands pop up easily!
+I was researching ‘Recommend Dashcam’ camera or “Popular Car camera” recently.
+Google threw out 20 brands pop up easily!
 After my requirements gathering and shortlisting process, I have some tips for dashcam shopping.

 Have you seen footages from “Singapore Reckless Drivers” before?
 It is getting more stressful to drive on the road and perhaps a dashcam can provide some assurance.

 1) The first question : What are your dashcam requirements?

 1a) Motion sensor – do you need your camera to standby after engine off( prevent hit and run, vandalism)